Education FAQ

 Most school visits last approximately 60–90 minutes, depending on group size, grade level, and program structure.

-Educators should complete the School & Educational Tours Registration Form available on the museum website.
+Educators should complete the School Field Trip Registration Form available on the museum website.
 Required information includes school details, contact information, preferred dates, grade levels, group size, and curriculum focus.

 No. Submitting the registration form is a request only.
 A visit is confirmed only after you receive a confirmation email from the museum.